On this page

 - your air conditioner during a Department of Health and Human Services heat health alert day.

-A noisy air conditioner may be unreasonable at any time, even during a health heat alert.
+A noisy air conditioner may be unreasonable, even during a health heat alert, if a residential noise enforcement officer determines the noise is unnecessarily impactful.

 Prohibited times for noise